hrosicka/SimpleConsoleApplications/README.md

 # Baby's First Steps into C++
-**GitHub Repository for Beginners.
+**Conquer C++: Your Beginner's Guide.
+GitHub Repository for Beginners.
 C++ Console Apps: Your Gateway to Coding Mastery**

+- Build the programs of tomorrow!
+- Unlock the power of coding!
-- Learn to code like a boss, starting with these basic (but awesome) console apps.
+- Learn to code like a boss, starting with these basic (but awesome) console apps!
 - C++ so easy, your grandma could do it!

 ## Features